founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 ORDER BY calendar_year DESC, year_rank;
 ```

-**Expected output interpretation:** Yearly rank of each branch — highlights branches that consistently lead or improve/decline year to year.
+**Output interpretation:** Yearly rank of each branch — highlights branches that consistently lead or improve/decline year to year.

 ---